Displacive quantum critical point in superconducting hydrides: The case of H$_3$S

 In systems containing light atoms, like $\ce{H_3S}$, nuclear quantum fluctuations play a pivotal role.
 In this work, we use the PIMD formalism to treat nuclear quantum effects (NQE) exactly.
 However, its computational cost increases significantly as the temperature is lowered.
 Therefore, the combination of PIMD with \emph{ab initio} electronic structure methods, such as DFT, to explore the full phase diagram of sulfur hydride is unfeasible.
 Here, to maintain the DFT-level accuracy at a much lower computational cost, we trained a MLIP using MACE\cite{Batatia2022mace,Batatia2022Design}.
 Then, we ran NVT-PIMD simulations at different volumes $V$ and temperatures $T=1/(k_B \beta)$, using the i-PI package\cite{Ceriotti2014} in combination with the generated MLIP.
 Quantum nuclei are necklaces made of $L_\tau$ beads, such that $\beta= L_\tau \, \delta\tau$, with $\delta\tau$ the imaginary time step assuring convergence.
 The simulations are up to 400 ps long, for systems made of $L\times L\times L$ primitive cells with $L \in \{2, 3, 4\}$, necessary for an accurate determination of phase boundaries via finite-size scaling.
 Further details about the PIMD simulations and the MLIP generation can be found in the Supplemental Material (SM)\cite{SM}.

-The ferroelectric Im$\bar{3}$m and paraelectric R3m structures differ by the average protons position with respect to their neighboring S atoms.
+The Im$\bar{3}$m and R3m structures differ by the average protons position with respect to their neighboring S atoms.
 To distinguish the two symmetries, we define the global proton displacement

 evaluated at the $j$-th PIMD iteration.
 For every hydrogen atom $\mrm{H}_i$ in the supercell, we identify its two flanking S atoms, $\mrm{S}_{i_1}$ and $\mrm{S}_{i_2}$.
 Then, we project the vector $\vec{r}_{\mrm{H}_i\mrm{S}_{i_1}}$, connecting $\mrm{H}_i$ to one of the two S atoms, onto the $\mrm{S}_{i_1}$-$\mrm{S}_{i_2}$ direction.
 Finally, the distance between the projection and the $\mrm{S}_{i_1}$-$\mrm{S}_{i_2}$ midpoint is summed over the $N_\mrm{H}$ hydrogen atoms in the supercell. $\mrm{H}_i$, $\mrm{S}_{i_1}$ and $\mrm{S}_{i_2}$ are taken here as centroid positions.
 Equivalent results can be obtained for bead positions (see SM\cite{SM}).
-To appropriately define a scalar order parameter for the ferroelectric transition, we establish a reference for the positive direction of these displacements.
+To appropriately define a scalar order parameter for the displacive transition, we establish a reference for the positive direction of these displacements.
 To do so, we project them onto the eight different degenerate orientations that the $\ce{H_3S}$ molecule can assume in sulfur hydride, and we take the one that maximizes the order parameter $\Delta$, defined as the average of the global displacements over the entire PIMD trajectory made of $N$ steps, i.e., $\Delta = \frac{1}{N} \sum_{j=1}^N \Delta^{(j)}$.
 For this orientation, we compute also $\Delta_{\textrm{abs}} = \frac{1}{N} \sum_{j=1}^N | \Delta^{(j)}|$.
 All global displacements $\Delta^{(j)}$ belonging to the same PIMD trajectory are computed with respect to the same reference orientation.